6f7665/blush/README.md

 # Blush
-Simple static htmls generator with tags and categories, compatible with BSD & GNU/Linux
+Simple static html generator with support for tags and categories, compatible with BSD & GNU/Linux

 # Todo
 Rewrite categorization in C